 Fried Chicken Cutlet Curry Noodles on a secret menu

-The signboard of Cantonese Delight says they’ve got wanton mee and laksa yong tau foo, but the star of this popular stall at Hong Lim Market & Food Centre is Fried Chicken Cutlet Noodles.
+The signboard of Cantonese Delights says they’ve got wanton mee and laksa yong tau foo, but the star of this popular stall at Hong Lim Market & Food Centre is Fried Chicken Cutlet Noodles.
 With its name buried in a long list of dishes on a piece of A4 paper, it’s easy to miss this gem.
 But when you do get a plate of this delicious noodles drenched in curry and topped with a huge chicken cutlet, you’ll realise what it feels like to find gold at a thrift store.

-Fried Chicken Cutlet Noodles at Cantonese Delight
+Fried Chicken Cutlet Noodles at Cantonese Delights

 Here’s what we got: Fried Chicken Cutlet Noodle ($4) with additional Char Siew ($1) and Fried Beancurd Skin ($0.40).
 Let me start off by saying this is one of the most value-for-money lunch I’ve ever had.
 There’s a whole deep fried chicken thigh topped on a decent portion of mee kia drowned in fragrant curry gravy.